qooode/folders/README.md

 ## Community Sharing

-Feel free to share your folder configurations with the Strimi community!
+Feel free to share your folder configurations with the community!
 Creating themed folder collections (like streaming services, movie studios, or genres) can help other users quickly set up their libraries.